-Undoubtedly Google chrome is the most popular web browser, because of Speed, UI, and security.
-And Chrome is the most used web browser worldwide, But a number of windows users report an issue “chrome not loading pages”, After installing recent windows update “google chrome not working” While trying to open Chrome it just keeps loading until eventually, I get a message saying that it’s not responding.
-Even tried reinstalling the Chrome browser but its sill chrome keeps crashing.
+Undoubtedly Google Chrome is the most popular web browser, because of its Speed, UI, and security.
+And Chrome is the most used web browser worldwide, But a number of windows users report an issue “chrome not loading pages“, After installing recent windows update “google chrome not working” While trying to open Chrome it just keeps loading until eventually, I get a message saying that it’s not responding.
+Even tried reinstalling the Chrome browser but it’s still chrome keeps crashing.

 Google Chrome not responding